koding/kdlearn/guides/what-happens-upon-upgrade/index.md

 ### Share your VM with other Koding users
 Sharing your VM is very useful when you are doing "serial collaboration" which means one person takes over when the other is done.
 You can learn all about how to share your VMs through [this guide](http://learn.koding.com/guides/permanent-shared-vm/).

+### Create Snapshots of your VM
+Snapshots are very handy when you want to save the state of your VM as a backup or as a starting point for a new VM.
+We have a [full guide](http://learn.koding.com/guides/vm-snapshot/) on this feature that will help you understand all the features.

 [pricing]: https://koding.com/Pricing